Cruise (autonomous vehicle): Incidents

+Interference with police and fire services

 In April 2022, the San Francisco Police Department (SFPD) stopped a Cruise AV for driving at night without its headlights on.
 The AV was empty, operating without any human safety attendants or passengers.
 The vehicle pulled over for SFPD ahead of an intersection, then proceeded across the intersection when an officer walked away from it; on the other side of the intersection, the vehicle stopped again and turned on its hazard lights.
 According to Cruise, the vehicle operated as intended, moving to the "nearest safe location" for the traffic stop in response to direction from Cruise personnel after the SFPD officer was clear of the vehicle.

 Also in April 2022, an empty Cruise AV blocked the path of a San Francisco Fire Department (SFFD) truck responding to a fire at approximately 4 AM; the fire truck was unable to pass a garbage truck doubled-parked in the lane by using the lane for oncoming traffic, as the AV was occupying the oncoming lane.
 The Cruise AV had stopped and yielded to the fire truck, but was unable to pull to the right to clear the oncoming lane because of parked cars.
 While a human might have reversed to clear the lane, the Cruise AV did not move out of the way of the fire truck.
-San Francisco city officials filed a report to the California Public Utilities Commission (CPUC), stating that "this incident slowed SFFD response to a fire that resulted in property damage and personal injuries."
+San Francisco city officials filed a report to the CPUC, stating that "this incident slowed SFFD response to a fire that resulted in property damage and personal injuries."

+In June 2023, a video was taken of a Cruise car appearing to block police and fire services from responding to a mass shooting in San Francisco.
+Cruise denied that the car had blocked the road, stating that emergency response vehicles "were able to proceed around our car".
+The police and fire departments declined to comment.
+The San Francisco Fire Department reported there had been 39 incidents between January and June 2023 where Cruise and Waymo robotaxis had blocked first responders.

+In August 2023, a San Francisco firetruck collided with a Cruise car while responding to an emergency call with lights and sirens active.
+As a result of the incident, the California Department of Motor Vehicles requested that "Cruise to immediately reduce its active fleet of operating vehicles by 50% until the investigation is complete and Cruise takes appropriate corrective actions to improve road safety".

+City of Austin police and fire departments noted 12 "near miss" incidents occurred with Cruise vehicles between July and November 2023; Austin FD requested that Cruise set up an avoidance area around Fire Station 2, and Austin PD noted the vehicles were unable to recognize hand signals that conflicted with traffic signals.